Case Study: Thomas becomes unwell

-When Tom’s parent contacted the school, the principal made them feel at ease as they have supported a child with type 1 diabetes before.
-At present there are no other children at the school with type 1 diabetes.
+When Tom’s parents contacted the school, the principal made them feel at ease as they have supported a child with type 1 diabetes before.
+At present, there are no other children at the school with type 1 diabetes.
 The principal and family arranged a meeting to talk about what support or any adjustments in the classroom or school may need to be considered.

-The diabetes treating team worked with the family to prepare a diabetes management plan for the school day.
-This outlined when Tom needs to check his glucose levels and when and what level of support he needs to take his insulin.
-The plan also had an easy to follow action plan if Tom’s glucose is too low or too high.
+The clinical treating team worked with the family to prepare a diabetes management plan for the school day.
+This outlined when Tom needs to check his glucose levels and what level of support he needs to take his insulin.
+The plan also has an easy to follow action plan if Tom’s glucose is too low or too high.